 Every Hotel Indigo has a neighborhood story, and the Atlanta Midtown’s is “visual music.”
 The theme was inspired by the famous Fox Theatre, located a stone’s throw from the property.
 The experience starts at the check-in desk, which was designed to look like a drum set.
 A collage of theater tickets from the past 30 years decorates the wall behind it.
 In the rooms, you may see a mural that makes it look like you’re either attending a concert or starring in the show.

-The property is located in the former Cox-Carlton Hotel, which was built in 1923 as a residence for men attending the Georgia Institute of Technology.
+The property is located in the former Cox-Carlton Hotel, which was built in 1925 as an apartment hotel for men.
+The top floors were reserved for members of an elite fraternity, named the “Bell House Boys”.
 It opened as the very first Hotel Indigo in 2004.
 Now a historic landmark, the hotel has the same layout as the Cox-Carlton, but the updated rooms feature wood flooring, flat-screen televisions, free Wi-Fi, and Aveda products.